Doctor, Doctor, Gimme the Ice Cream (Pt 2)

 (Don’t expect too much different here from the other Dr. Mike’s entry if you’ve read that one – from our visit to their Monroe location.)

 I thought it was a good idea to hit up both Dr. Mike’s locations.
 My reasoning was simple: Because it was ice cream.
-And Roadfood’s “500 Things to Eat Before it’s Too Late” mentioned two different flavors that are tops.
+And Roadfood’s 500 Things to Eat Before it’s Too Late mentioned two different flavors that are tops.
 But really, our double-visit is only because it was ice cream.
 And all three of us rather enjoy the ice cream.
-There are a few other Roadfood list entries with more than one location.
-Some of the others are mere pretenders; that is, the name is franchised (i.e., Swanky Frank’s) whereas others seem to be the real deal (i.e., Westbrook Lobster House in Wallingford and Pepe’s in Manchester).
-But CTMQ is only interested in the original joints for them.
-The places where it all began.
+There are a few other Roadfood list entries with more than one location, but there’s no need to go to Pepe’s in Manchester or whatever.
+CTMQ is only interested in the original joints for them everything else.

 Our visit to Dr. Mike’s in Bethel was a bit of a miracle.
 We were returning from a quick Delaware visit for a wedding and had had a rather awful trip up through New Jersey and New York.
 If it wasn’t construction, it was congestion.
 If it wasn’t congestion, it was a fatal accident on the Tappan Zee Bridge.
 It was pretty endless.
-Amazingly, Damian held up pretty well through the hours of inching along on the Tappan Zee so we first went to have lunch at a joint in Danbury at JK’s (CTMQ Visit here which is another place on the 500 Eat Before you die List.
+Amazingly, Damian held up pretty well through the hours of inching along on the Tappan Zee so we first went to have lunch at JK’s in Danbury – another place on the Roadfood List.

 From there, we swung over to Bethel and its impossibly quaint main Street where Dr. Mike’s is located.
 The small ice cream shop is located in the back ground floor of a large colonial building that houses other businesses as well.
 One such business is a dentistry practice.
 Now, maybe we were a bit punchy from the looooong day of sitting in traffic, but I found this guy’s sign and accreditations pretty funny.